-- expand and improve our landfill organics area at Surf Beach Waste Management Facility
+- expand and improve its landfill organics area at Surf Beach Waste Management Facility

-- ensure that Council is able to continue to meet current operational requirements
+- ensure that it is able to continue to meet current operational requirements

-- enhance Council's resilience to the impacts of future bushfires and other natural disaster events
+- enhance its resilience to the impacts of future bushfires and other natural disaster events

 - offset and repair the impacts that the recent disasters have had on Eurobodalla Shire.

 - increased capacity for kerbside organics disposal and processing

 - enhanced resilience to bushfires and other natural disasters

 - progress towards introducing FOGO (Food Organics, Garden Organics), as required by the NSW Waste and Sustainable Materials Strategy 2041

 - Council will be able to continue to meet current operational requirements.